 If you’re built bigger than the average Korean woman — like me — you’ll find a lot of free-size clothing to be way too short, narrow-shouldered, and tight.
 If the Korean store carries more than one size, they usually don’t go above a US 4-6.
 Anything above that is (shockingly) considered plus-sized.

 Understandably, they cater to the Korean market, and the expat community in Korea is rather small, being one of the most homogenous countries in the world.

 Fortunately, baggy clothes tend to be in style, so you may luck out.

-Korean fashion mall that carries some extended sizes including imported footwear.
+29CM is a Korean fashion mall that carries some extended sizes including imported footwear.
 Most of the women’s brands are free-size or small/medium.
 Check individual brand sizing charts for the best fit.
 And don’t rule out unisex or men’s styles for larger sizes!

-Affordable, fast-fashion chain all over Korea that carries sizes up to an extra large (probably equivalent to a US medium or US 8-10).
+Affordable, fast-fashion chain all over Korea that carries sizes up to an extra-large (probably equivalent to a US medium or US 8-10).
 Quality is on the lower end (as are prices).